liu-xueyang/liu-xueyang.github.io/_pages/cv.md

 Work experience
 ======
+* Graduate Research Assistant @ [HPArch](https://sites.gatech.edu/hparch/) (Sep 2021 - May 2024)
+  * Researched heterogeneous systems where GPUs are directly connected to storage; built cycle-lev simulators for such platform by connecting macsim(GPU) and MQSim(SSD) simulators
+  * Identified SSD contention bottlenecks; evaluated GPU threadblock scheduling algorithms and proposed the new CA-scheduler that accounts for SSD internal property
+  * Built infrastructure to evaluate large GPU benchmarks including graph and machine learning
+  * Mentor: Hyesoon Kim

+* Computing Research Intern @ Lawrence Livermore National Laboratory (May - Aug 2023)
+  * Integrated ZHW accelerator into MoSAIC, a heterogeneous tile-based SoC platform at RTL level
+  * Implemented compression software using MoSAIC APIs; evaluated and optimized date movement between CPU and memory by proposing bew commands
+  * Mentor: Maya Gokhale

-* Systems Technology Research Intern (May - Aug 2022)
+* Systems Technology Research Intern @ Samsung (May - Aug 2022)
   * Studied Samsung’s SmartSSD prototype product and designed a performance model to predict the acceleration performance based on device experiments
-  * Designed and developed a tool with Intel pin to divide and profile separate workload regions for offload performance prediction
+  * Designed and developed a Intel pin tool to divide and profile separate workload regions for offload performance prediction
-  * Collaborator: Sahand Salamat, Rekha Pitchumani
+  * Mentor: Sahand Salamat

-* Hardware Engineer @ SambaNova Systems (2020 - 2021)
+* Hardware Engineer @ SambaNova Systems (Jun 2020 - Jun 2021)
-  * Designed and optimized hardware programming for layer normalization algorithms with in-house assembly and integrated the template across software stack
-  * Implemented DDR shim RTL for new chip generation; Adapted from single-channel DDR4 to dual-channel DDR5
-  * Optimized DDR shim microarchitecture: proposed fine-grained credit management to adapt to more requesters; proposed fifo and arbitration structure to improve shim response throughput
-  * Automated performance analysis of parallelization factors in convolutional templates with python; collected throughput and resource utilization information and analyzed patterns for optimal resource efficiency

 <!-- Skills